coopengo/coog-admin/doc/coog_admin_tuto.rst

 Build images
 ~~~~~~~~~~~~

-First of all, you will have to install sphinx and all sphinx dependencies using pip.
+First of all, you will have to install sphinx and all sphinx dependencies using
+pip.
 These dependencies are available in *coog-dep* file.
-This file is avaiblable in any *Coog* repository (or you can check **github**).
-This is not mandatory as these dependencies should already be installed, but it is advised to at least check they are installed to avoid bad surprises.
+This file is
+available in any *Coog* repository (or you can check **github**).
+This is not
+mandatory as these dependencies should already be installed, but it is advised
+to at least check they are installed to avoid bad surprises.

 Install **rst2pdf** via **pip** (if requirement isn't already satisfied)